RayMairlot/Animated-Render-Border-Issue-Tracker/README.md

 ## <a name="Usage"></a>:books: Usage

-### <a name="StepsToStartUsingObjectOrGroupTracking"></a>Steps to start using ‘Object’ or ‘Group’ tracking
+### <a name="StepsToStartUsingObjectOrCollectionTracking"></a>Steps to start using ‘Object’ or ‘Collection’ tracking

 1. Enable tracking by clicking the checkbox next to the panel title.

-2. If you are tracking a single object you can leave the tracking type on its default, otherwise change to ‘Group’ tracking.
+2. If you are tracking a single object you can leave the tracking type on its default, otherwise change to ‘Collection’ tracking.

-3. Choose the object (or group) you wish to track by selecting it from the dropdown box.
-If this box is blank it means there are no trackable objects (or groups) in the scene.
+3. Choose the object (or collection) you wish to track by selecting it from the dropdown box.
+If this box is blank it means there are no trackable objects (or collections) in the scene.

 4. Press <kbd>Numpad </kbd>' to look through the active camera.